klust/SupercomputersForStarters/docs/C05_Summary1/C05_S01_Scaling.md

 Not all these parameters are as cheap to scale, or improve over time at the same rate.
-As we will also discuss a bit further in this chapter, physical limitations have put a bound to improvments in CPU clock speed and latencies.
+As we will also discuss a bit further in this chapter, physical limitations have put a bound to improvements in CPU clock speed and latencies.
-The finite speed of light and speed of signals in copper wires is just one of those limitations.
+The finite speed of light (30 cm/ns in vacuum and roughly 20 cm/ns in glasfiber) and speed of signals in copper wires is just one of those limitations.
-The growth of the bandwidth of memory, disks and network connections tends to be slower than the growt of the theoretical peak performance of a computer system.
+The growth of the bandwidth of memory, disks and network connections tends to be slower than the growth of the theoretical peak performance of a computer system.

 As a result of these restrictions it is simply not possible to build a supercomputer were all these parameters would be, e.g., 100 times better than in your PC or smartphone so that your PC software